 - Yes: The provider (1) has a clearly defined level of customer stress caused by debt obligations above which additional monitoring must take place, (2) can provide evidence that management reviews customer stress levels; (3) if customer stress ever surpassed the threshold, can provide evidence that it took action to address the problem, meaning it both identified the origin of the problem and implemented a solution. - Partially: The provider meets only partially the conditions for a score of 'yes.'
-For example, the provider does not have defined levels of customer stress that trigger action, but does monitor customer stress and takes action when customer stress is analyzed as "high" or on the rise. - No: The provider does not monitor customer stress levels. - > N/A: The provider does not offer loans.
+For example, the provider does not have defined levels of customer stress that trigger action, but does monitor customer stress and takes action when customer stress is analyzed as "high" or on the rise. - No: The provider does not monitor customer stress levels. - N/A: The provider does not offer loans.

-- Loan policy and procedural manual(s) or a memo or circular from management that defines the threshold for PAR and customer stress caused by debt that trigger additional monitoring, more in-depth analysis, and follow-up actions. - Interviews with the internal audit, risk management, and /or operations teams.
+- Loan policy and procedural manual(s) or a memo or circular from management that defines the threshold for PAR and customer stress caused by debt that trigger additional monitoring, more in-depth analysis, and follow-up actions. - Interviews with the internal audit, risk management, and/or operations teams.
 Ask what steps, if any, have been taken by management to address any concerns raised by the analysis of portfolio quality or customer stress. - Data on customer stress (e.g., from a survey, from an application form).

-IV.A.2.3 If the provider's total credit risk has averaged more than 10% during any quarter in the past three years, the provider has taken corrective measures.
+IV.A.2.3 If the provider's total credit risk has exceeded the performance levels that trigger additional internal monitoring and response (see indicator IV.A.2.2) during any quarter in the past three years, the provider has taken corrective measures.